googleads/publisher-ads-lighthouse-plugin/docs/audits/cumulative-ad-shift.md

 ## Overview

-Measures the total amount of user-visible layout shift that were caused by or occurred near ads.
+Measures the total amount of user-visible layout shift that caused by or occurring near ads.

 ## Recommendations